Zoning Appeal Process

 Submit Completed Application

-When the completed application is submitted, a staff planner will process the application and will schedule a date that the Board of Zoning Appeals will hear the application.
+When the completed application is submitted, a staff planner will process the application and will schedule a date for the Board of Zoning Appeals to hear the application.

 3. Complete Technical Review

 A staff planner will be assigned to conduct an analysis of the application, and develop a staff report which outlines any concerns and recommendations for the application.
 This staff report is then submitted to the members of the BZA prior to the scheduled hearing.

 Review by the Neighborhood Priority Board

 A copy of the completed application is sent to the appropriate neighborhood Priority Board for its review and comment.
 Ten days prior to the BZA review, affected property owners, along with the local neighborhood association, will be sent a public notice notifying them of the BZA hearing.
 They will be informed of their right to review the application and to provide comments about the application at the hearing or in writing.

 The Board of Zoning Appeals will conduct a public hearing and review the application.
 At the public hearing, the Department of Planning and Community Development staff will present the staff report, which concludes with their recommendations.
 You will be given an opportunity to speak to the BZA and provide any additional information that you feel is appropriate.
 Any person and representatives of the Priority Board will also be permitted to address the BZA regarding the application.